-Cloudflare vs Akamai WAF and CDN to AWS API — AWS microservices diagram
+Cloudflare vs Akamai WAF and CDN to AWS API — AWS architecture diagram

 About This Architecture